≡ Menu

 Given that Mutual Trust is a mutual company offering dividend-paying whole life insurance, many of its policies are designed for use with the infinite banking concept (IBC).

-To highlight the company’s focus on IBC, it even mentions infinite banking on its website, which is a unique feature among life insurance companies.
+To highlight the company’s focus on IBC, its website mentions infinite banking, a unique feature among life insurance companies.

 Pan America